 An Ideal Solution for Small Businesses

-The good news is that 401(k) plans—including those with safe harbor provisions—are more affordable than they have been in the past.
+The good news is that 401(k) plans—including those with Safe Harbor provisions—are more affordable than they have been in the past.
 In fact, providers like Betterment now offer comprehensive plan solutions at low costs.
-Learn more now.

 When it comes to choosing the right provider, it’s all about asking the right questions.
 Here’s how Betterment would answer them:

 - Do you have experience setting up Safe Harbor 401(k) plans?